Puchong Perdana LRT station

-Puchong Perdana LRT station is a Light Rapid Transit station at Puchong Perdana, a townships in Puchong, Selangor.
+Puchong Perdana LRT station is a Light Rapid Transit station at Puchong Perdana, a township in Puchong, Selangor.
 It operates under the Sri Petaling Line network, which is situated between Bandar Puteri and Puchong Prima station.
 The station accommodates 2 side platforms with 2 tracks.
 Like most other LRT stations operating in Klang Valley, this station is elevated.

 The station is located on Persiaran Puchong Perdana with a roundabout connecting to Puchong Permai.
 It is located next to Kompleks Puchong Perdana, as well as the local landmark, Masjid As-Salam Puchong Perdana and Taman Tasik Puchong Perdana.
 Besides that, the Hilton Garden Inn Puchong and M Square shopping mall is just a short drive from the station.
 It mainly serves the residences of Puchong Perdana and Puchong Indah.

 The station is a part of the Ampang and Sri-Petaling lines LRT Extension Project (LEP) announced in 2006.
 The station was opened in 30 June 2016 along with the rest of the stations in the extension project.